 Imagine a community/commercial kitchen where farmers and homesteaders can transform surplus crops into new “Made in Maine” specialty food items.
 Imagine a winter farmers’ market that offers community members an opportunity to connect with producers and one another in the off-season.
 Imagine a grade school or home-schooled group of children learning how to make and preserve applesauce in a spacious kitchen where each child can see and participate in the process.
 Imagine a family reunion where relatives can prepare an entire meal on site, and all generations can access the upper floor to watch a slide show or a family skit.
 Imagine an accessible site for a local organization’s annual meeting where volunteers can cook hors-d’oeuvres on site instead of transporting cumbersome platters from home or having the event catered by an outside service.

-This list of potential uses of the Grange Hall and Kitchen is based on the real need for a year-round, accessible, gathering space and shared-use kitchen facility in our community.
-There is no affordable place in the community that currently serves this need, and the mission of the Grange is well-suited to meeting this demand.
+This list of potential uses of the Grange Hall and Kitchen is based on the real need for a year-round, accessible, gathering space and a shared-use kitchen facility in our community.
+There are few affordable places in the community that currently serve this need, and the mission of the Grange is well-suited to meeting this demand.

 1. Community Kitchen

 Development of a shared-use community kitchen facility was at the heart of our past capital project.
 Expanding and renovating the Grange’s kitchen greatly increased the functionality of the Grange for a broad range of community members, from individuals who need space and equipment to process and preserve food for the winter months to groups who wish to host or attend a variety of educational workshops and social events.